 Extensions of Medicaid and CHIP Flexibilities

-As noted in the sections below, many Medicaid and CHIP flexibilities have been extended through November 30, 2020.
-If federal approval for these flexibilities ends sooner HHSC will provide additional information.
+As noted in the sections below, many Medicaid and CHIP flexibilities have been extended through April 30, 2021, unless the federal public health emergency ends sooner.
+HHSC will provide more information if there are changes.

 People who are concerned that they might have COVID-19 should contact their healthcare provider via phone before going to a clinic or hospital to prevent spread in healthcare facilities.
 Call your healthcare provider for the following reasons: